The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

-It is well known \cite{KlPl2}-\cite{KPS} that Ito SDEs are adequate mathematical models of dynamic systems under the influence of random disturbances.
-One of the effective approaches to numerical integration of Ito SDEs is an approach based on Taylor--Ito and Taylor--Stratonovich expansions \cite{KlPl2}-\cite{2018}.
+It is well known \cite{KlPl2}-\cite{KPS} that Ito SDEs are adequate mathematical models of dynamic systems of various physical nature under the influence of random disturbances.
+One of the effective approaches to the numerical integration of Ito SDEs is an approach based on the Taylor--Ito and Taylor--Stratonovich expansions \cite{KlPl2}-\cite{12aa-afterxxx}.
 The most important feature of such expansions is a presence in them of the so-called iterated Ito and Stratonovich stochastic integrals, which play the key role for solving the problem of numerical integration of Ito SDEs and have the following form